Kylie Jenner has revealed her favourite chocolate chip cookies recipe this week on her Instagram page.

 - Kylie also uses a whisk attachment for beating in the flour, however I highly recommend changing to a paddle attachment or wooden spoon for ease of use.

 - Baking soda vs baking powder: baking powder is not as strong as baking soda.
-You can replace 1 tsp of baking soda with 2 tsp of baking powder.
+You can replace 1 teaspoon of baking soda with 2 teaspoon of baking powder.

 - Using salted butter: you can replace the unsalted butter with an equal amount of salted butter - omit the added salt from the recipe.

-- Sugars: you can replace brown sugar with additional granulated sugar.
-You can also use caster sugar / superfine sugar in place of granulated sugar.
+- Sugars: you can replace brown sugar with additional white sugar.
+Caster sugar or superfine sugar is also fine.

 - Chocolate chips: use any combination of milk, white or dark chocolate chips OR chopped chocolate as long as it totals 2 cups.